0x60df/loophole/README.md

-`loophole-bind-command` and `loophole-bind-kmacro` accept more complex specifying method, whose return value can contain two more additional element.
+`loophole-bind-command` and `loophole-bind-kmacro` accept more complex specifying method, whose return value can contain one more additional element.
 They are assigned to the arguments of `loophole-bind-command` and `loophole-bind-kmacro`.
 See documentation string of these functions for more details.